Black Fly Control

 Spraying Barn

-When you have finished diluting Flex 10-10 in water, you can begin applying the solution.
-Use a direct spray to treat areas where black flies can land to rest such as walls, ceilings, screens, door frames, window frames, and other similar places.
+You can begin applying the solution after diluting Flex 10-10 in water.
+Use a direct spray to treat areas where black flies can land to rest, such as walls, ceilings, screens, door frames, window frames, and other similar places.

 Be sure to remove all livestock and people from the area and cover all food before applying your solution.
-Be sure not to apply Flex 10-10 near water.
-If you are applying this on your animals, use a fan spray setting.
+Do not apply Flex 10-10 near water.
+If you are applying this to your animals, use a fan spray setting.

-Make sure you use enough product to wet the hair thoroughly, especially topline, underlines, flanks, withers, and other infested areas.
+Ensure you use enough product to thoroughly wet the hair, especially topline, underlines, flanks, withers, and other infested areas.
 You can reapply treatment to your livestock every 5 to 12 days until there is no more fly activity.

 With an automatic misting system set up in livestock or animal housing areas, create and apply a solution of 0.09% permethrin and 0.09% PBO.
 This is done by mixing ½ a gallon of product with 55 gallons of water.
 The delivery rate should not exceed 1.25 fluid ounces of solution per minute, and the automatic misting system must not be designed to release pesticides where feed or water is directly exposed to spray mist.